 Monika is an open source and free synthetic monitoring command line application.
 The name Monika stands for "Monitoring Berkala", which means "periodic monitoring" in the Indonesian language.

-Monika operates by reading everything from a config file.
-Based on the configuration it will build and send out http requests.
-If the request response is not as expected, Monika will generate an alert.
-The alert can be sent via various notification channel (email, webhook, telegram, whatsapp, etc.).
+Monika operates by reading everything from a configuration file.
+Based on the configuration, it will build and send out HTTP or TCP requests.
+If the request's response is not as expected, Monika will send notification via various channels (E-mail, webhook, Telegram, WhatsApp, and many more).

 For more information, please refer to the detailed documentations below.

 Anyone who has created a website or a backend service would want them to be fast, robust and perform well all the time.
-Good design, engineering excellence and proper processes will contribute to these goals.
-Yet, what is often overlooked is the importance monitoring tools have on a project's success.
+Good design, engineering excellence, and proper processes will contribute to these goals.
+Yet, what is often overlooked is the importance of monitoring tools have on a project's success.
 Hence the budget for some type of monitoring tool is often marked as optional rather than a must have.
-This is our motivation.
-Proper monitoring tools must be setup from the very beginning.
+This what motivates us.
+We believe proper monitoring tools must be setup from the very beginning.
 Any development team should integrate monitoring tools in their development process.
-Then they should extend it into production deployment.
+Then they should be able to extend it into production deployment.

-In addition, Monika is easy to deploy.
-You can deploy Monika to multiple servers in different locations.
-Afterwards, Monika can generate and send notifications if any of those location experience service degradation.
+In addition, Monika is relatively easy to deploy.
+You can deploy Monika to multiple servers in different locations (for example via Docker).
+Afterwards, Monika can generate and send notifications when service's degradation is detected from any of the locations.
 All these features are available for free.

 PT Artha Rajamas Mandiri (Hyperjump) is an open-source-first company providing engineering excellence service.
 We aim to build and commercialize open-source tools to help companies streamline, simplify, and secure the most important aspects of its modern DevOps practices.